buks001/amazon-connect-InterVision-use-case/README.md

 It is assumed that you understand the use of the services below and you have the following prerequisites:

 1. An AWS account with management console.
-2. An existing Amazon Connect instance.
+2. An existing or create a new Amazon Connect instance.
 3. Amazon Connect Customer Profiles enabled on Connect Instance.

 # First use case